Volkan Selim Cantürk

 Developers live in GitLab.
 READMEs, architecture diagrams, API specs, runbooks, security policies — all of it lives in repositories, version-controlled and accurate.

 Business and non-technical teams live in Confluence.
-Product managers, architects, technical writers, and support teams use Confluence to stay aligned.
+Product managers, marketers, architects, technical writers, and support teams use Confluence to stay aligned.
 They don't have GitLab access, and they shouldn't need it just to read a diagram.

 The standard workaround is copy-paste: someone copies content from GitLab into a Confluence page.
 Within days, the source changes.
 The Confluence version doesn't.
 Now there are two versions of the truth — and the wrong one is the one most people are reading.